 - 3.5 The State of Suffolk Report 2015, produced by the Health and Wellbeing Board, identified the following issues in relation to cycling across the county: - The fall in the number of people cycling and the rise in obesity and other health conditions associated with a lack of physical activity. - A perception that cycling on our roads is a dangerous activity. - Lack of dedicated cycle paths throughout the county. - 3.6 The Suffolk Cycling Strategy identifies that in 2012/13 12.5% of the adult population (aged 16-74) of Ipswich cycled at least once a week.
 Whilst this is greater than the England average of 9.5%, this shows that a large majority of adults do not regularly cycle.
 This figure increased slightly to 12.7% in 2013/14.
 Looking at the journeys of those cycling, the figures show that in 2013/14 8.6% cycled at least once per week for 'utility purposes' whilst 5.1% cycled at least once per week for 'recreational purposes'.
-However, in terms of longer term trends the Census shows that the percentage of Ipswich residents cycling to work decreased from 5.7% in 2001 to 3.1% in 2011.
+However, in terms of longer term trends the Census shows that the percentage of Ipswich residents cycling to work decreased from 5.7% in 2001 to 3.1% in 2011. - 3.7 The 2014 Suffolk County Council Travel to Work Survey provides figures on the percentage of employees travelling by cycle versus by car as the 'most used travel mode' for key employers in Ipswich as follows:

-&lt;sup>2 British Cycling Economy (LSE 2011)
+2 British Cycling Economy (LSE 2011)

-&lt;sup>3 Local Area Walking and Cycling in England statistics (Department for Transport)
+3 Local Area Walking and Cycling in England statistics (Department for Transport)